Nitrokey/nitrokey-documentation/source/components/nethsm/faq.rst

 .. faq:: Roadmap: Which features are planned?

+Work in progress:

+   * Additional ECC: ECDH (X25519, NIST), secpXk (Koblitz) , Brainpool

 We plan the following developments in the loose order.
 Changes to this prioritization based on customer requests are possible.

    * Productive usable software container
-   * Additional ECC: ECDH (X25519, NIST), secpXk (Koblitz) , Brainpool
    * Direct, dynamic cluster capability, possibly support for external database
    * BIP32 key derivation function
    * Quorum: m-of-n access scheme and security domain management